 The Galápagos Islands are a dream destination on the bucket list of the solo traveller.
 This volcanic archipelago, located about 600 miles off the coast of Ecuador, is without question the world’s premier destination for wildlife viewing.
 The Galápagos were the source for Darwin’s theory of evolution, and they are a great destination for the solo traveller.
 Because of the fact that the Galápagos National Park, and the Galápagos Marine Reserve are protected, one is unable to explore much of it alone.
 Therefore, the solo traveller can make plenty of new wildlife enthusiast friends on one of the many exploration tours.
+These islands are, without a doubt, one of the premier destinations for ecotourism activities around the world!

 3 options for the Galápagos solo traveller